Search

 Take a look around your organization.
 See where the key security functions are grouped and how they are managed.
 This is one of those exercises where flowcharting and graphing may be helpful.
 It will allow you to get a much better overall picture of how these important functions are organized and how they are overseen.

-mess of traffic flow
+traffic flow

 Ensure you take a comprehensive view of all your security-related functions and how they are managed.
 In addition to ongoing security operations, you will have to consider the initial policy development stage.
 Who sets your organization’s security policies and standards?
 Where are they codified?
 Do you have insight into how they are maintained and updated?
 Are there assigned roles and responsibilities to ensure existing policies still meet your risk mitigation needs?
 How are new policies considered and proposed for adoption?
 The answers to these questions will be key to seeking out how they are translated into protecting your company’s digital assets.